Outdoor Cats Are Using $500 Starlink Satellite Dishes as Self-Heating Beds

 As cold weather and storms plague parts of the United States this winter, cat owners can count on their fluffy companions to curl up in the warmest spots they can reach.

 That’s what Aaron Taylor certainly seems to have discovered.
-On December 31, Taylor posted a photo of five cats curled up on his self-heating satellite dish on Twitter.
-The post quickly went viral, gaining over 190,000 likes and 26,000 retweets so far.
+On December 31, Taylor posted a photo on Twitter of five cats curled up on his self-heating satellite dish.
+The post quickly went viral, gaining more than 190,000 likes and 26,000 retweets so far.

 Yes, interupts streaming of movies.
 Doesn't shut it down completely but definitely slows everything down.— Aaron Taylor (@Tippen22) January 1, 2022